mr-sven/x3d-rfm-esp32/X3D-Protocol.md

 The last two bytes contains a checksum for the header.
 It is an Int16 big endian.
 It's the negative cross sum starting on header len byte.
 Based on analyses this is the only value transfered in big endian.

-The previous last two bytes may contain some random message id.
+The previous last two bytes may contain message id.

 ```
 |---------------------------------- cksum -------------------------|